AdamYaari/NLP_CNN_From_Scratch/README.md

  that purpose a 9 layers convolutional neural network was used, in the attempt to achieve, with a raw input of letters, a similar success to this the artificial vision is demonstrating with a raw signal of pixels.

+## External libraries
+* Using [Pycnn](https://github.com/clab/cnn/pycnn) for the main focus network of this project.
+* Using [Keras](https://github.com/fchollet/keras) for the secondary, more readable and easy to use network.
+* Using [bottle](https://github.com/bottlepy/bottle) for creating a web page interface.
+* Using [docopt](https://github.com/docopt/docopt) for creating an easy to use parameters access.